 The story that hit me the hardest was one of the first generation elephants to enter Elephant Nature Park.
 She was a logging elephant who was pregnant and gave birth while working, but the owner forced her to continue without checking on the baby.
 When she was done logging, she went back to make sure her child was ok, but the baby had passed away.
 She was so upset that she refused to work and the owner stabbed her in the eye with his hook to make sure she never disobeyed him again.
 When the guide told us her story I had to walk away from the group to compose myself.
 It broke my heart.

 Visiting Elephant Nature Park was filled with ups and downs, but I’m so glad I went there.
 It’s a place I’ll hold close to my heart forever.
-If you’re ever in Chiang Mai, I recommend visiting.
+If you want to go swimming with elephants in Thailand, I highly recommend visiting.
 It’s a little on the expensive side, but I know my money is well spent at the park and that it’s going to a really good cause.
 If you’d like to get involved from near or far you can volunteer, donate, or sponsor an animal through Save the Elephants which is the nature parks foundation.

 I would like to note that I did not receive any compensation or discount for writing this post.
 I visited on my own accord and truly found this place to be inspiring.
 I can’t wait to give back in the future and even hope to volunteer for a couple of weeks one day.